MayankkYogi/tomatoleaf/README.md

 [![](https://i.imgur.com/p0aeL6c.png)](https://flight-price-prediction-api.herokuapp.com/)

 ## Overview
 This is a Flask web app which predicts the type of tomato leaf.
-Dataset can be download from [Kaggle](https://www.kaggle.com/noulam/tomato)
+Used Transfer Learning Technique and Data Augmentation to gather more informaton about the image.
+Dataset can be download from [Kaggle](https://www.kaggle.com/kaustubhb999/tomatoleaf?)

 ## Motivation
 What to do when you are at home due to this pandemic situation?
 I started to learn Data Science and deep dive into all related topics to get most out of it.
 I came to know mathematics behind all supervised models.
 Finally it is important to work on application (real world application) to actually make a difference.